Find out what is landlord liability insurance in our latest article.

 Most landlord insurance policies will include liability cover as standard, but it’s important to check.
 Landlords should be aware that any incident that took place outside the period of insurance would not be covered.

 Liability insurance is vital part of any landlord insurance policy as it offers protection if a tenant or visitor is injured in your property.
 Liability insurance is sometimes mandatory depending on policy.
 Landlords should make sure they pick up any safety issues in their property by carrying out mid-term inspections, encouraging tenants to report repairs and attending to issues promptly.
-If a landlord has carried out due diligence, but a third party is still insistent on sueing, then at least the landlord has the evidence he needs and in the knowledge that, by having liability cover, the insurance company will do all they can to defend.
+If a landlord has carried out due diligence, but a third party is still insistent on suing, then at least the landlord has the evidence he needs and in the knowledge that, by having liability cover, the insurance company will do all they can to defend.

 Unfortunately, no matter how well prepared you are, the unexpected situations can still happen, which is why we recommend that you have the right insurance in place to provide comprehensive cover.